Partner with us for a place to call home.

 1. The applicant is “cost burdened” (defined as spending more than 35% of their gross income for housing).

-2. The applicant is living in substandard, overcrowded, run-down, defective, or unsafe housing.
+2. The applicant is living in substandard or overcrowded housing.

-3. The applicant is living in subsidized housing or a temporary housing situation (ex: Living with family members).
+3. The applicant is living in subsidized housing or a temporary housing, staying with family or friends, or living with a roommate.

 Demonstrate Ability to Pay